philipmorg/Marketing-For-Self-Made-Experts/chapters/02-What-Is-Direct-Response-Marketing.md

 Direct response marketing is a button or form with a funnel behind it.

-It's useful to think about direct response marketing as a set of concrete _tools_, and as a basket of ideas and feelings, which I'll discuss as the _genre expectations_ around direct response marketing.
+It's useful to think about direct response marketing as a set of concrete _tools_, and also as a basket of ideas and feelings, which I'll discuss as the _genre expectations_ around direct response marketing.
 We'll use that same lens to examine brand marketing.

 ## The Tools